Richard Millman (historian)

-Richard Millman (1932–1983) was an American historian at the University of Illinois.

-Millman was appointed instructor at Temple University for 1960–1961.
+Richard Millman (1932–1983) was an American historian.
+He worked at the University of Illinois, and was an instructor at Temple University in 1960–1961.

-His 1979 work on Benjamin Disraeli's policy during the Great Eastern Crisis of 1875–78 (Britain and the Eastern Question) was called the "authoritative account" by M. R. D. Foot and a "masterly achievement" by John Vincent.
+Millman's 1979 work on Benjamin Disraeli's policy during the Great Eastern Crisis of 1875–78 (Britain and the Eastern Question) was called the "authoritative account" by M. R. D. Foot and a "masterly achievement" by John Vincent.
 According to Richard Shannon, Millman "challenges the Seton-Watsonian tradition and boldly essays to restore the credibility of Disraeli's attempt to reassert the Palmerstonian tradition of maintaining the independence and integrity of the Ottoman Empire as a capital British interest".